 Newcomer first-month budget tool

-Use Canooq calculators to test rent, phone, banking, emergency fund, and setup costs before committing to a city or lease.
+Use calculators to test rent, phone, banking, emergency fund, and setup costs before committing to a city or lease.

 Some links may be referral or affiliate links.
 Offers change frequently.
 Verify terms directly with the provider.